Every now and again I’ll get asked to give a presentation at some industry event or another, or to write a blog article.

 But we’ve heard this song before, haven’t we?

 Paul Delaroche was wrong when he said “From Today, Painting Is Dead”, after seeing a photograph for the first time.
 After everyone predicting its demise over the past twenty years, Amazon says that sales of vinyl records have grown 745% since 2008.
 Publishing is dead.
 Advertising is dead.
 Social media is the only way to grow your business.
 If your organization isn’t cranking out YouTube videos every week you’re going to be bankrupt by the end of the year.
-If your website isn’t optimized for mobile devices no-one’s ever going to marry your daughter.
+Optimize your website for mobile devices or no-one’s ever going to marry your daughter.
 Yeah, whatever.

 Why won’t we get up – and speak up – against these people spouting misinformation, and maybe even disinformation?
 We are we so darn frightened to speak-up against such loudmouths?

 But more importantly, where are the new voices?

 - The people who aren’t afraid to go out on a limb, even if it opens them up to peer ridicule.

 - The people who are prepared to speak their minds rather than their company mission statement.

 - The people who aren’t afraid to go against “common” thinking.

 - The people who challenge the status quo, but will also defend your right to maintain it.

 Dear editors/community managers/conference organisers: If you’re really fed-up with all the BS, then stop being part of the problem.